‘Just wanted to say, I think this is possibly the most beautiful newsletter I have ever received.’ – Kate Nicholson

 Robin is the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.

-Robin regularly appears on national and local radio and television.
-He has been recommended in BBC Good Food magazine, Sainsbury’s magazine as well as in The Guardian, The Times, The Independent, The Daily Telegraph etc.
+Robin occasionally appears on national and local radio and television.
+He has been featured in BBC Good Food magazine, Sainsbury’s magazine as well as in The Ecologist, The Guardian, The Times, The Independent, The Daily Telegraph etc.

 He is a member of the Association of Foragers, the Society of Economic Botany and the Botanical Society of Britain and Ireland.